mralexjuarez/breathwork-workshop/index.md

 - Relaxes the body

 #### Side Effects / Risks:
 This breathing technique should be generally safe.
-Any heart or lunch concerns should be consulted with your Doctor.
+Any heart or lung concerns should be consulted with your Doctor.

 #### Practice:
  1. Start seated comfortably